woohoolabs/zen/README.md

 ```

 The code above can be read the following way: when the classes listed in the second parameter of the `setClassContext()` methods
-depend on the class/interface in the key of the current array item (`ServiceA` depends on `LoggerInterface` in the example),
+depend on the class/interface in the key of the specified array item (`ServiceA` depends on `LoggerInterface` in the example),
 then the class/[definition hint](#hints) in the first parameter will be resolved by the container.
 If any other class depends
 on it, then the class/[definition hint](#hints) in the first parameter of the `setDefaultClass()` method will be resolved.